Ohio Court Records

 In Ohio, traffic tickets are official notices issued to drivers and other road users following a traffic violation.
 These tickets typically contain information regarding the driver, the vehicle involved, specific offenses, details of its severity, and associated penalties.

 The Ohio State Highway Patrol issues traffic tickets, while the local Traffic Violations Bureau maintains and disseminates them.
 At the same time, the Ohio Bureau of Motor Vehicle (BMV) is the central custodian of records on Ohio’s traffic tickets.
-According to Ohio Sunshine Laws, interested persons may view or resolve their traffic tickets by querying the local bureau or traffic courts within their jurisdiction.
+Per Ohio Sunshine Laws, interested persons may view or resolve their traffic tickets by querying the local bureau or traffic courts within their jurisdiction.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless they are juvenile

-• The location or assumed location of the record or person involved
+- The location or assumed location of the record or person involved

 What Does a Traffic Citation Mean?

 A traffic citation is an official summons to the court, which indicates that the recipient has violated traffic laws.
 Although the terms ‘ticket’ and ‘citation’ are used interchangeably in discussions about traffic law and violations, they are different.
-A citation typically requires that the offender appears in a traffic court, but tickets can be resolved by paying a stipulated fine.
+A citation typically requires that the offender appears in a traffic court, but tickets can usually be resolved by paying a stipulated fine.
 However, accumulating too many tickets in a short period may lead to a citation.

 How Do I Pay a Traffic Ticket in Ohio?

 In some cases, offenders may not be able to pay the full fine at once.
 As such, some courts set up a payment plan for the offender.
-However, the offender must contact the court to find out if this option is available.
+However, the offender should contact the court to find out if this option is available.

 Furthermore, paying a ticket may attract additional penalties, including adding points to the offender’s driving record, which often translates to increased auto insurance rates when requested.
 Offenders may opt not to pay the traffic ticket, and instead contest the ticket in court or plead not guilty to the charges if the traffic ticket is a citation.